How to Start a Bakery:

 "Make sure to use your business account for anything relating to the business.
 This helps you know exactly what you are using and buying.
 Use your bank account and a system like Quickbooks to integrate a payroll option to pay your employees, and even yourself."

-How much money does it take to start a bakery?
+How much does it cost to open a bakery?

 Bakery startup costs can range anywhere from $2,000 to $50,000 depending on the type of bakery you wish to open.
 Wholesale bakeries cost significantly more than retail bakeries since they require larger locations and more equipment.
 Online bakeries are often operated from home and require very low startup costs.